enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 sentinel value, but this has an implication on the overall design of the problem.
 I want to save this discussion for a follow-up post, as this would shift the focus from an algorithmic problem to a design problem.
-While it is always worth considering design, the discussion is beyond the scope of this particular post - stay tuned.
+While it is always worth considering design, the unsatisfying answers is that delving deeper into design trade-offs is beyond the scope of this particular post &mdash; stay tuned.

 Maybe some bonus points for mentioning the possibility of using a [Trie](https://en.wikipedia.org/wiki/Trie) instead of a